DustinScharf/musiccharts/README.md

 into the directory `HOME/MusicCharts` as a csv file

 ### Someone have a TIDAL-API with search by track name function with just username+passord login?
-Or is intrested in writing one in coop?
-In combination with this script, it would be an amazing for DJs (testing new sets).